-People with diabetes in Ontario getting fewer government-funded eye exams, study findsJanuary 7th, 2013 in Diabetes /
+People with diabetes in Ontario getting fewer government-funded eye exams, study findsJanuary 7, 2013 in Medicine & Health / Diabetes

 A new study has found that adults with diabetes in Ontario are getting significantly fewer government-funded eye exams than they were a decade ago, a key component of high-quality diabetes care essential to preventing diabetes-related eye complications.